-We were engaged to conduct a performance audit of the Imperial Community College District (the District) Building Fund (Measure J) for the year ended June 30, 2020.
+We were engaged to conduct a performance audit of the Imperial Community College District's (the District) General Obligation Bond Fund (Measure J) for the year ended June 30, 2022.

-We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusion based on our audit objectives.
-We believe that the evidence obtained provides a reasonable basis for our conclusions based on our audit objectives.
+We conducted this performance audit in accordance with generally accepted government auditing standards.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.

+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.